graemerocher/micronaut-oraclecloud-workshop/lab_data_jdbc/lab_data_jdbc.md

     }
     </copy>

-The only real difference is the addition of `@MappedEntity` as well as an `id` field that is mutable field that represents the database identifier.
+The significant differences are the addition of `@MappedEntity` and a mutable `id` field that represents the database identifier.

 Now create a new class that represents the `Pet` entity in a file called `src/main/java/example/micronaut/Pet.java`: